Veterans Benefits Frequently Asked Questions

 If you have not exhausted your benefits, they may be used towards a graduate degree.

-Thomas Jones in the Student Accounting Office can assist you with a book and supplies voucher in order to purchase the items approved from your Vocational Rehabilitation Counselor (VRC) on your approved VA Form 28-1905.
+Thomas Jones in the Student Accounting Office can assist you with a book and supplies voucher for the on-campus Barnes and Noble Bookstore in order to purchase or rent the items approved from your Vocational Rehabilitation Counselor (VRC) on your approved VA Form 28-1905.
 He can be reached at firstname.lastname@example.org or 313-993-1417.

 Yes, as long as you remain eligible and wish to continue using your benefits.
 This certification is then sent to the St. Louis Regional Processing Office.

-Yes, the university has a Student Veteran Organization called UDMVSO.
+Yes, the University has a student veteran organization called UDMVSO.
 The chapter is recognized by the Student Veterans of America (SVA).
-The president for the 2013-14 academic year is Michael McCain and he can be reached at email@example.com.
-The faculty advisor for the UDMVSO is veteran Dr. Mark Benvenuto, Professor of Chemistry.
-The UDMVSO meets once per month during the fall and winter semesters.
+The president for the 2015-16 academic year is Jessica Pudlo and she can be reached at email@example.com The faculty advisor for the UDMVSO is veteran Mark Benvenuto, Professor of Chemistry.
+The UDMVSO meets approx once per month during the fall and winter semesters.
 There is also a listserve for UDMVSO members.
-Please contact Diane Praet, UDM VA Certifying Official if you want to be included in the listserve membership.
+Please contact Diane Praet, UDM VA certifying official if you want to be included in the listserve membership.

 Tutoring - University Academic Services - 3rd Floor in the Library UAS offers free tutoring in most freshman and some upper-division courses.
 UDM also offers study groups conducted by tutors who sit in on specific sections of targeted courses throughout the term and run weekly study sessions primarily in the areas of math, science and statistics.

-Personal Counseling Services - Personal Counseling Office is a no-cost counseling office that provides an appropriate and safe place for individual, group and family counseling for UDM students.
-Personal Counseling is within the Wellness Center located in the West Quad Residence Hall or call 313-993-1185.
+Personal counseling services - The Wellness Center provides personal counseling and is a no-cost counseling office that provides an appropriate and safe place for individual, group and family counseling for UDM students.
+Personal counseling is within the Wellness Center located in the West Quad Residence Hall or call 313-993-1185.

 University of Detroit Mercy